- Govt./Public Venue

 Union Hall is a multi-use mini-museum and venue space located in the historic Union Station neighborhood, nestled on the ground level of the luxurious residential building, The Coloradan.

-This 501(c)(3) non-profit exhibition space is built upon one of the country’s most innovative art and culture funding strategies, which utilizes a transfer fee from condominium sales to create resident benefit and neighborhood culture space.
+This 501(c)(3) non-profit exhibition space is built upon one of the country’s most innovative art and culture funding strategies, which utilizes a transfer fee from condominium sales to support the flexible arts space and benefit residents and community members.

-1,700 square feet of flexible, multi-use space accommodating events such as film screenings in the intimate movie theater, artistic conversations, poetry readings and literary events, and rotating art exhibitions in the gallery layout.
+Union Hall's 1,700 square-foot space can accommodate a range of events including film screenings in the intimate movie theater, artistic conversations, poetry readings and literary events, and rotating gallery exhibitions.

-Rolling temporary and permanent exhibitions are curated to foster ideas, challenge perspectives and cultivate unity in diversity by aligning with the venue’s three tenets: inclusivity, innovation, and impact.
+Rolling temporary and permanent exhibitions are curated to spark ideas, challenge perspectives, and cultivate unity in diversity by aligning with the venue’s three tenets: inclusivity, innovation, and impact.

 Visit Denver “Union Hall Brings Art to Denver Union Station”